A direction home: Bob Dylan album returned 48 years late - WTMJ

 Howard Simon recently sent the album along with a letter to Heights Libraries apologizing for his tardiness, according to a news release from the library system outside Cleveland.

 Simon checked out Dylan’s “Self Portrait” album in 1973 as an eighth-grader at a University Heights middle school.
-Simon, now 73, says he found it between two other Dylan albums in his personal vinyl collection.
+Simon says he found it between two other Dylan albums in his personal vinyl collection.

 “As a recent retiree, I am taking the opportunity to turn my attention to some of the many vignettes of life that by dint of career and family have been neglected these many years,” Simon wrote.
 “I am returning with the letter an overdue item by my count, approximately 17,480 days overdue as of this writing.”

-Note: This story has been updated to remove the age of Howard Simon.
-His age cannot be determined.